 Funding: Singapore-MIT Alliance for Research and Technology (SMART), 2016-2020

-As part of the Future Urban Mobility (FM) IRG of the Singapore-MIT Alliance for Research and Technology (SMART), the team led by Prof. Zhao combines behavioral science and transportation technology to envision a future urban mobility system for Singapore that integrates public transit, walking and bicycling, shared mobility and autonomous vehicles.
-The current phase of the project consists of four topics: 1. examining the formation process of people’s preference for autonomous vehicles (AV); 2. monitoring the emotional and physiological responses during the AV ride; 3. designing the integration of on-demand AV service with public transport systems; and 4. social mobility sharing: joint optimization of network efficiency and preference for human interaction.
+As part of the Future Urban Mobility (FM) IRG of the Singapore-MIT Alliance for Research and Technology (SMART), the team led by Prof. Jinhua Zhao combines behavioral science and transportation technology to envision a future urban mobility system for Singapore that integrates public transit, walking and bicycling, shared mobility, and autonomous vehicles.
+The current phase of the project consists of four topics: 1.
+Examining the formation process of people’s preferences for autonomous vehicles (AVs); 2.
+Monitoring emotional and physiological responses during AV rides; 3.
+Designing the integration of on-demand AV service with public transport systems; and 4.
+Social mobility sharing in the interest of joint optimization of network efficiency and preference for human interaction.

 Topic #1 Preference Formation for Autonomous Vehicles: Stated Preference Surveys Before and After Actual Trial Rides.
-The project aims to study the formation process of people's preference for autonomous vehicles (AV).
-In the short term, we will implement multiple stages of stated preference surveys before and after the trial ride of the AV prototypes to examine how people learn and adapt to the new transportation technology in the context of last mile modal choices.
+The project aims to study the formation process of people's preferences for autonomous vehicles (AVs).
+In the short term, we will implement multiple stages of stated preference surveys before and after trial rides in AV prototypes to examine how people learn and adapt to new transportation technology in the context of last-mile modal choices.

 Topic #2 Electroencephalograph (EEG) and Physiological Measures of Emotional Responses to Autonomous Vehicle using EEG Neuroheadset.
 The project aims to measure and analyze people’s emotional responses when riding autonomous vehicles in various traffic conditions.
 We will use an electroencephalograph (EEG) neuro-headset as the main measurement and other physiological measures to corroborate.
 Link: Emotional Travel

-Topic #3 Integrating Autonomous Vehicles with Public Transit Service: Last Mile Service to MRT Stations The project aims to design and test the new mobility scenarios in which Autonomous Vehicles are embedded in the public transit system.
-We will simulate the on-demand last mile service to/from Singapore MRT stations, testing a variety of business, operation, pricing and regulation models with different degrees of mixture between autonomous vehicles and public transit services.
+Topic #3 Integrating Autonomous Vehicles with Public Transit Service: Last Mile Service to MRT Stations.
+The project aims to design and test the new mobility scenarios in which autonomous vehicles are embedded into the public transit system.
+We will simulate the on-demand last-mile service to and from Singapore MRT stations, testing a variety of business, operation, pricing, and regulation models with different degrees of mixture between autonomous vehicles and public transit services.
 Link: Governing Autonomous Vehicles

 Topic #4 Social Mobility Sharing: Joint optimization of Network Efficiency and Preference for Human Interaction.
-This project examines the dynamic mobility sharing from the perspective of social interaction, and develops human-centric ride sharing systems that respect both network efficiency and individuals’ preferences (or lack thereof) for human interaction.
+This project examines dynamic mobility sharing from the perspective of social interaction and develops human-centric ride-sharing systems that respect both network efficiency and individuals’ preferences (or lack thereof) for human interaction.
 Link: Social Mobility Sharing

-This paper proposes and simulates an integrated autonomous vehicle (AV) and public transportation system.
-After discussing the attributes of and the interaction among the potential stakeholders in the system, we identify possible opportunities for synergy between AVs and the public transportation system based on Singapore’s organizational structures.
-Envisioning an integrated system in the context of the first-mile problem during morning peak hours, we propose to preserve high demand bus...
+This paper proposes and simulates an integrated autonomous vehicle (AV) and public transportation (PT) system.
+After discussing the attributes of and the interaction among the prospective stakeholders in the system, we identify opportunities for synergy between AVs and the PT system based on Singapore’s organizational structure and demand characteristics.
+Envisioning an integrated system in the context of the first-mile problem during morning peak hours, we propose to preserve high demand...